nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

 One such command is `nest.Models?`, which will return a list of all the available models you can use.
-If you want to obtain more information about a particular command, you may use iPython’s standard help system.
+If you want to obtain more information about a particular command, you may use IPython’s standard help system.

     nest.Models?

 This will return the help text (docstring) explaining the use of this particular function.
 There is a help system within NEST as well.
 You can open the help